zorrokid/MediaCollector/README.md

 Barcode scan feature uses Google Play services for Barcode Scanning so no permissions are needed for that.

-# Authentication and data storeage
+# Authentication and data storage

 Unsing [Firebase](https://firebase.google.com/docs/android/setup) authentication and Firestore database.